 1. Configuring Core Bridges

 Bridges are configured in broker.xml.
-Let’s kick off with an example (this is actually from the bridge example):
+Let’s kick off with an example:

 <bridge name="my-bridge">